codelucas/vsummarize/README.rst

 -------

 Authored and maintained by `Lucas Ou-Yang`_.

-Shoutout to `Zulko`_ for helping code some parts of this project.
+Shoutout to `Zulko`_ for helping code and giving advice to some parts of this project.

 We use `moviepy`_ and `ffmpeg`_ for video manipulation.
 We also use google's youtube api.
 Please feel free to `email & contact me`_ if you run into issues or just would like to talk about the future of this library!